 And then there are bad days -- when you're all thumbs and when everything that could go wrong does.

 You're out of sync.
 There seems to be a gremlin throwing little wrenches into those gears.
-There is resistance -- at every turn (and with everyone).
+No one likes you (or at least, no one helps).
 It happens to all of us all of the time.
 And some of it is simply the flow of life: we are tested.
 Every day, our patience is examined by the Good Great Lord.

 As reported by Dr. Jeffrey Long in his new book, Evidence of the Afterlife: The Science of Near-Death Experiences, a man named Jonathan had a one percent chance of surviving surgery on his esophagus.
-But he did.
+We should say, he had a one percent chance when one did not count the intervention of angels!

 A painting hangs near the visiting room at Blessed Sacrament Monastery in Anchorage.
 The painting depicts the founder of the Sisters of Perpetual Adoration in the midst of a divine vision. — Anchor photo"I remember standing about ten feet up and ten feet to the side of my body on the operating table," Jonathan recounted in this book that has been drawing national attention.
 "Around the table were at least a dozen nurses and doctors.
 But what was so emotional was the presence of glowing people who I can only describe as angels.